-In addition to non-quantifiable environmental benefits here, such inventions to develop and increase the efficiency of energy conversion systems would:
+In addition to environmental gains that cannot be quantified here, developing such inventions and increasing the efficiency of energy conversion systems would make it possible to:

-- Increasing global energy resources, lowering the gross energy consumption.
+- increase planetary energy resources by reducing gross energy consumption.

-- to provide useful energy cheaper therefore accessible to the poorest populations but also to those about to know a "boom" economic and industrial (China and India).
+- to provide less expensive useful energy therefore accessible to the poorest populations but also to those in the process of experiencing an economic and industrial "boom" (China and India).

-- To maintain a constant oil price of energy (to useful energy direction) despite the increase in demand and the future decline in supply following the exhaustion of resources.
+- to maintain constant the price of petroleum energy (in the sense of useful energy) despite the increase in demand and the future fall in supply resulting from the depletion of resources.

-- to set the future anti-pollution standards for manufacturers at a cost (per kW installed and kWh produced) very low compared to other “clean” energy solutions.
+- to bring manufacturers up to future anti-pollution standards for a very low cost (per kWh installed and kWh produced) compared to other “clean” energy solutions.

-- To pose fewer problems for future on-costs to oil industries using process by increasing the operating life of existing resources.
+- to pose fewer problems of future over-costs to industries using process oil by increasing the duration of exploitation of current resources.

-An example of such invention is water injection in internal combustion engines.
+An example of these invention is the injection of water into heat engines.